-We have not established a minimum dividend payment level for our common stockholders and there are no assurances of our ability to pay dividends to them in the future.
+We have not established a minimum dividend payment level for our common shareholders and there are no assurances of our ability to pay dividends to them in the future.

-We have not established a minimum dividend payment level for our common stockholders.
+We have not established a minimum dividend payment level for our common shareholders.
 Given our tax NOL carryforwards, we are able to maintain our REIT status even if we do not distribute 90% of our REIT taxable income.
-Our ability to pay dividends may be harmed by the risk factors described herein and in our annual report on Form 10-K for the year ended December 31, 2016.
+Our ability to pay dividends may be harmed by the risk factors described herein and in our annual report on Form 10-K for the year ended December 31, 2017 and in other documents that we subsequently file with the SEC that are deemed to be incorporated by reference in this prospectus supplement.
 In addition, we may decide to use our NOL carryforward to offset all or a portion of our REIT dividend requirement.
-All distributions to our common stockholders will be made at the discretion of our board of directors and will depend on our earnings, our financial condition, maintenance of our REIT status and such other factors as our board of directors may deem relevant from time to time.
+All distributions to our common shareholders will be made at the discretion of our board of directors and will depend on our earnings, our financial condition, maintenance of our REIT status and such other factors as our board of directors may deem relevant from time to time.
 There are no assurances of our ability to pay dividends in the future.